Anxiety Therapy in London

 - separation anxiety disorder.

-Your therapist can also diagnose if your anxiety is part of another, related disorder, like post-traumatic stress disorder (PTSD), attention deficit hyperactivity disorder (ADHD), or obsessive compulsive disorder (OCD).
+Your therapist can also diagnose if your anxiety is part of another, related disorder.
+This includes post-traumatic stress disorder (PTSD), attention deficit hyperactivity disorder (ADHD), or obsessive compulsive disorder (OCD).

 - When does anxiety become anxiety disorder?